-The report will be signed and dated by the Executive Director or delegate and shared with the faculty member, who will also sign and date the report to signify its receipt.
-The faculty member may provide a written response if they desire within 10 days of receipt of the PTR report; an extension may be granted by mutual agreement between the faculty member and the Executive Director or delegate.
+The report will be signed and dated by the Director and shared with the faculty member, who will also sign and date the report to signify its receipt.
+The faculty member may provide a written response if they desire within 10 days of receipt of the PTR report; an extension may be granted by mutual agreement between the faculty member and the Director.
 The report and, if provided, response from the faculty member, will be placed in the faculty member's personnel file as maintained at the unit level.